 The manufacturing of Shadow and their other products put me at a great ease.
 Also the insane stress and durability a brake will need to have to be able to deal with some of the landings accomplished by Drew means this brake will be much stronger than your first impression.

 This isn't the cheapest BMX brake online, priced at around £50, but I believe it's worth it.
-Shadow sell this brake along with extra strong braided steel straddle cable, aluminium cable hangers and clear brake pads.
+Shadow sell this brake along with extra strong braided steel straddle cable, aluminum cable hangers and clear brake pads.

 I would recommend clear brake pads for anyone with darker or painted rims on their bike.
 It has been reported by many riders that clear pads leave less of a significant mark and will leave the rim paint in place much longer than other colours or materials will.

-Saltplus Echo U-BrakeSaltplus is another great BMX brand you've probably previously heard of.
+Saltplus is another great BMX brand you've probably previously heard of.
 Unfortunately, I can't boast many vastly different features between this brake and others on this list.
 It is a very good brake but there aren't massive differences that will persuade you into or out of buying this brake.

 Just like others, the Echo brake is melt forged and CNC machined from 6061 T6 aluminium alloy for a better weight but less strength.
 It will also come with the clear propeller brake pads.
 Again, clear pads are usually the best choice and Saltplus have researched and designed these brilliantly.